iferunsewe/BBC-Gossip-Column-Predictor/README.md

 4. Run Jupyter Notebook: `jupyter notebook` which will open up a new browser window containing python scripts in the project

-5. Install the required libraries within the Anaconda environment by running the following command: `pip install -r requirements.txt` (Make sure you have a `requirements.txt` file in your project directory with the necessary libraries and their versions listed.)
+5. Install the required libraries within the Anaconda environment by running the following command: `pip install -r requirements.txt` in the command line

 ### Usage